Information for researchers

 Application for re-start

 All studies must have Capacity and Capability (C&C) formally re-confirmed by R&D prior to recommencement.
-R&D sign off is in addition to other approvals required (for example, from the CRF or CCTU).
+R&D sign off is in addition to other approvals required (for example, from the NIHR Cambridge Clinical Research Facility (CRF) or Cambridge Clinical Trials Unit).

 Principal investigators and study teams wanting to have their studies assessed for re-start need to complete the risk assessment form here.